[Insert Sender’s Name]

 Step #7: Consider Including a Subject Line

 The subject line is optional, but it’s become increasingly common practice.
 Your subject line should show the recipient, at a glance, what your letter is about.
-It can be left-justified or centred in modified block format.
+It can be left-justified or centered in a modified block format.

 Step #8: Write the Letter Itself

-The text of your letter itself should be left-justified (in all formats) and single-spaced.
-You should put a blank line between paragraphs, rather than indenting them.
+The text of your letter should be left-justified (in all formats) and single-spaced.
+You should put a blank line between paragraphs rather than indenting them.
 Write in an appropriate business-like tone.

 Step #9: Add an Appropriate Closing

-Close your letter with a phrase like “Yours sincerely” (a safe formal option) or “Best regards” (a good option for someone who you already know).
+Close your letter with a phrase like “Yours sincerely” (a safe formal option) or “Best regards” (a good choice for someone who you already know).
 Follow this with a comma.

 Step #10: Add Your Name

 Leave a blank space for your signature, then type your name at the end of the letter.
-If appropriate, you can put your job title and company name on the line beneath your name.
+You can put your job title and company name on the line beneath your name if appropriate.